recrypto/wp-steem/README.md

 Publish Your WordPress Posts on Steem Blockchain!

 ## Features
+- Automatically converts your post content into Markdown format
 - Publish your newly created WordPress post to the Steem blockchain
 - Publish your old WordPress post to the Steem blockchain
 - Update your published Steem post if you have used this plugin to publish that Steem post